 Maintenance of Operations Manual

 The Operations Manual is adopted as stated in 9.3 802 WG P&P ([rules5]).
-It is maintained as directed by the WG Chair.
+It is maintained as directed by the TAG Chair.

-802.11 Working Group
+802.18 Technical Advisory Group

 Overview

-The 802.11™ Working Group (WG) is responsible for developing Wireless Local Area Network (WLAN) standards under the authority of the IEEE® Project 802 LAN/MAN Standards Committee (802 LMSC).
-The 802.11 WG is one of several WGs that comprise the Project 802 LAN/MAN Standards Committee.
+The 802.18™ Technical Advisory Group (TAG) is responsible for developing Wireless Local Area Network (WLAN) standards under the authority of the IEEE® Project 802 LAN/MAN Standards Committee (802 LMSC).

 The 802 LMSC is directed by the 802 Executive Committee (802 EC).
 The 802 EC is the sponsor for both sponsor ballot groups as well as the Standards Development Groups.
-The 802 LMSC has been divided into WGs, Technical Advisory Groups (TAGs) and, on a temporary basis, Study Groups (SG) to standardize technologies applicable to local and metropolitan area networks as shown in Figure 3.1.
+The 802 LMSC includes WGs, Technical Advisory Groups (TAGs) and, on a temporary basis, Executive Committee Study Groups (ESG) to standardize technologies applicable to local and metropolitan area networks as shown in Figure 3.1.

 Figure 3-1 – Project 802 Organizational Structure